zyphlar/influxdb.org/source/docs/v0.9/concepts/reading_and_writing_data.md

 }
 ```

-There are two top-level keys. `results` is an array of objects, one for each query, each containing a `rows` keys.
+There are two top-level keys. `results` is an array of objects, one for each query, each containing a `series` keys.
 Each _row_ contains a data point returned by the query.
 If there was an error processing the query, the `error` key will be present, and will contained detailed information explaining why the query failed.
 An example of this type of failure would be attempt to query a series that does not exist.

 The second top-level key is also named `error`, and is set if the API called failed before InfluxDB could perform any *query* operations.
 A example of this kind of failure would be invalid authentication credentials.